vivekdubeydeveloper/movie-rental/README.md

 * GIT client (Optional)(https://git-scm.com/downloads)

 ## Before Build And Run
-* For build and run the project,you need JDK 21 should be installed and your maven is pointing to JDK 21
+* For build and run the project,JDK 21 should be installed on your machine and Maven should point to the JDK 21
 * Open command prompt on your machine
-* Check your Java/JDK version using the below command.It should tell version 21
+* Check your Java/JDK version using the below command.It should tell if you are using JDK 21 or not
 ```
    java --version
    ```
-* Check your maven version using below command,it will tell you java version maven is pointing
+* Check your maven version using the below command,it will also tell you Maven is pointing to which Java/JDK version
 ```
    mvn --version
    ```
-* If maven java version is not 21,set the JAVA_HOME environment variable,if you want to set it from command prompt temporarily use the below command
+* If maven java version is not 21,set the JAVA_HOME environment variable,if you want to set it from the command prompt temporarily use the below command
 ```
    set JAVA_HOME="<Path of JDK21>"
    ```
-* You can refer to the link https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html for setting JAVA_HOME environment variable
+* You can refer to the link https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html for setting the JAVA_HOME environment variable
-* Once JAVA_HOME again check and confirm maven is pointing to JDK 21 using above commands.
+* Once JAVA_HOME is set again check and confirm if maven is pointing to JDK 21 using above commands.
-* If everything is working fine till here,now we can move forward for project setup.
+* If everything is working fine till here,now we can move forward for the project setup.

-**Note:All the mentioned above steps,I have tried on Windows Machine,similar steps will work for other OS(Linux,Mac) also,which we can search from internet.**
+**Note:All the above steps,I have tried on Windows Machine,similar steps will work for other OS(Linux,Mac) also.**

 ## Download/Checkout the project
 * Open the url https://github.com/vivekdubeydeveloper/movie-rental in web browser
 * Click on the code button
-* If you are using GIT client,copy https url.
+* If you are using GIT client,copy **https url**.
-* Open git bash from the folder where you want to check out the project and run the below clone command from GIT bash
+* Open git bash from the folder where you want to check out the project and run the below **clone command** from GIT bash
 ```
    git clone https://github.com/vivekdubeydeveloper/movie-rental.git
    ```
-* It will download movie-rental project in your folder
+* It will download the movie-rental project in your folder
 * If you are not using git client, when you click on the Code button, you will see the Download Zip menu, click on menu.
-* It will download movie-rental-maser.zip file,copy it in appropriate directory.Unzip it, you will get the project in movie-rental-maser folder
+* It will download movie-rental-maser.zip file,copy it in the appropriate directory.Unzip it, you will get the project files in the movie-rental-maser folder

 ## Steps To Build and Run Code From IntelliJ
 * Open the project in Intellij.
-* Click in Intellij File->Project Structure menu,select SDK 21 in project,module as well as SDK
+* Click in Intellij File->Project Structure menu,select SDK 21 for project,module as well as SDK
 * Apply the setting.
-* Open terminal in the intellij,run the below command it will clean,build and run the test cases(make sure JAVA_HOME is pointing to JDK 21).
+* Open terminal in the intellij,run the below command, it will clean,build and run the test cases(make sure JAVA_HOME is pointing to JDK 21).
    ```
    mvn clean install
    ```
 * Jacoco plugin is configured in the pom file so it will generate code coverage html file on the mentioned path <projectfolder>/target/site/jacoco/index.html.Go inside the folder and open the file in any web browser(Chrome,Firefox,IE) to see the test coverage report.
-* For running test cases only use the below command
+* For running test cases only,use the below command
    ```
    mvn test
    ```